-Here’s a story that addresses the age-old wish for everlasting life.
+Babbitt's classic fantasy book addresses the age-old wish for everlasting life.
 The Tuck family, having drunk from an enchanted water source have discovered that living forever is not as great as it sounds.
-Winnie, a 10 year old girl who decides to run away meets the Tuck family and discovers their secret.
+Winnie, a 10-year-old girl who decides to run away, meets the Tuck family and discovers their secret.
 A mysterious Man in the Yellow Suit also discovers the secret and pursues the magical water in search of profit.
 Winnie must help the Tuck family stay hidden and decide for herself if she wants everlasting life.
-A beautifully written classic story.

 Mix one cup Shakespeare, two cups The Great British Baking Show, a tablespoon of a diverse cast and a sprinkling of magic and you get one perfectly baked magical realism book.
 Mimi, whose mom is Indian-American and dad is white, loves to bake.
 She enters a contest with the local bakery but then her father strangely loses his sense of taste and a mysterious boy helps her search for unusual ingredients.
 Everything goes awry á la A Midsummer Night's Dream and Mimi must figure out why and how to put it right.